seydu/docs/core/operations.md

 the client.

 Alternatively, you can also use standard Symfony controller and YAML or XML route declarations.
-The following example does exactly the same thing than the previous example in a more Symfony-like fashion:
+The following example does exactly the same thing as the previous example in a more Symfony-like fashion:

 ```php
 <?php